Copiale cipher

 The Copiale cipher is an encrypted manuscript consisting of 75,000 handwritten characters filling 105 pages in a bound volume.
-Undeciphered for more than 260 years, the document was cracked in 2011 with the help of modern computer techniques.
+Undeciphered for more than 260 years, the document was decrypted in 2011 with computer assistance.
 An international team consisting of Kevin Knight of the University of Southern California Information Sciences Institute and Viterbi School of Engineering, along with Beáta Megyesi and Christiane Schaefer of Uppsala University in Sweden, found the cipher to be an encrypted German text.
 The manuscript is a homophonic cipher that uses a complex substitution code, including symbols and letters, for its text and spaces.

 Previously examined by scientists at the German Academy of Sciences at Berlin in the 1970s, the cipher was thought to date from between 1760 and 1780.
 Decipherment revealed that the document had been created in the 1730s by a secret society called the "high enlightened (Hocherleuchtete) oculist order" of Wolfenbüttel, or Oculists.
 The Oculists used sight as a metaphor for knowledge.

-The manuscript is in private collection.
+The manuscript is in a private collection.
 A parallel manuscript is kept at the Staatsarchiv Wolfenbüttel.

 The Copiale cipher includes abstract symbols, as well as letters from Greek and most of the Roman alphabet.
 The only plain text in the book is "Copiales 3" at the end and "Philipp 1866" on the flyleaf.
 Philipp is thought to have been an owner of the manuscript.
-The plain-text letters of the message were found to be encoded by accented Roman letters, Greek letters and symbols, with unaccented Roman letters serving only to represent spaces.
+The plain text letters of the message were found to be encoded by accented Roman letters, Greek letters and symbols, with unaccented Roman letters serving only to represent spaces.

 The researchers found that the initial 16 pages describe an Oculist initiation ceremony.
 The manuscript portrays, among other things, an initiation ritual in which the candidate is asked to read a blank piece of paper and, on confessing inability to do so, is given eyeglasses and asked to try again, and then again after washing the eyes with a cloth, followed by an "operation" in which a single eyebrow hair is plucked.